sirduney/dunes-cli/README.md

 ## Dunes

 Deploy a dune:

 ```
 node dunes.js deployOpenDune 'RANDOM DUNE NAME' <blocks> <limit-per-mint> <timestamp-deadline> <decimals> <symbol> <mint-self> <is-open>
 ```

-Example for a dune that can be minted for 100 blocks, with a limit of 100000000, a deadline of 0, 8 decimals, symbol R. First `true` value means 1R is minted during deploy.
+Example for a dune that can be minted for 100 blocks, with a limit of 100000000, a deadline of 0, 8 decimals, symbol R (emojis also work).
+First `true` value means 1R is minted during deploy.
 Second `true` means mints are open.

 ```
 node dunes.js deployOpenDune 'RANDOM DUNE NAME' 100 100000000 0 8 R true true
 ```

 Mint a dune:

 ```
 node dunes.js mintDune <id> <amount> <to>
 ```

 Example:

 ```
 node dunes.js mintDune '5088000/50' 100000000 DTZSTXecLmSXpRGSfht4tAMyqra1wsL7xb